How to Frost an Ombre Rose Cake

 I made another whole cake just so I could show you.
 (I know, the sacrifices we food bloggers make.)
-I used Sweetapolita’s fluffy vanilla cake, which made 3 6-inch layers and used about 3 batches of my vanilla buttercream frosting (the recipe is also posted below the video).
+I used Sweetapolita’s fluffy vanilla cake, which made 3 6-inch layers and used about 3 batches of my vanilla buttercream frosting.

 It’s really not that hard to do – once you get the swirl technique down you can make frosting roses on anything.
 All you’ll need is disposable piping bags or reusable piping bags, Wilton 1M tips (or another open star tip), and, of course, a cake and some frosting.
-I go over this in the video, but the technique is really easy to fix – if you mess up a rose, you just wipe it off and frost it again.
+The technique is really easy to fix – if you mess up a rose, you just wipe it off and frost it again.

 I've been told this frosting tastes like marshmallows and vanilla ice cream.
 It's my go-to vanilla frosting recipe.
 I usually use vanilla bean paste in place of vanilla extract, but that puts black flecks in the frosting, which I didn't want for this cake.